JAlcocerT/JAlcocerT/content/blog/ai-audio-music-TOOLS.md

 Not a post about Gonic nor Sonixd.

+Neither to talk about how I ended up collaborating on a troll song that got uploaded to Spotify.

 You have multiple options to create music with AI, including ready-to-use platforms and Python-based tools for custom projects.

 ### General AI Music Creation Options